oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - Configure a T3 protocol network access point (NAP) with the same name and port on each server (the operator will set the listen address for you).

-- Configure the external listen address and port on each NAP to match the address and port component of a URL your clients can use.
-For example, if you are providing access to remote clients using a load balancer, then these should match the address and port of the load balancer.
+- Configure the external listen address and port on each NAP to match the address and port component of a URL your applications can use.
+For example, if you are providing access to remote applications using a load balancer, then these should match the address and port of the load balancer.

-- If you want WebLogic T3 clients to tunnel through HTTP, then enable HTTP tunneling on each NAP.
+- If you want WebLogic T3 applications to tunnel through HTTP, then enable HTTP tunneling on each NAP.
 This is often necessary for load balancers.

 - Do _NOT_ set `outbound-enabled` to `true` on the network access point (the default is `false`), because this may cause internal network traffic to stall in an attempt to route through the network access point.